mvemjsun/jsWebAutomationDemo/README.md

 #### Test code architecture

 ##### Page Object classes
-The so called page object design pattern for testing encapsulates the properties and actions of a page (screen) into its own class so that the test code (step definitions) can interact with the pages without having to include any screen specific logic into the tests itself.
+The so called page object design pattern for testing encapsulates the properties and actions on a page (screen) into its own class so that the test code (step definitions) can interact with the pages without having to include any screen specific logic into the tests itself.
 The main advantage of this model is that the tests become isolated from the screen design, they become simple to write and understand & are easier to maintain.

 In the code that we have, the `loginPage.js` file contains the `LoginPage` class that abstracts away the interactions with the login page.